bbriscoe/single-delay-metric/README.md

 ## Introduction

+The most commonly reported delay metric used to characterize network performance is average delay.

-A real-time application invariably discards any packet that arrives after the play-out deadline, whether for streamed video, interactive media or online gaming.
-For this broad class of applications a median delay metric is a distraction---waiting for the median delay before play-out would discard half the packets.
+A real-time application generally discards any packet that arrives after the play-out deadline, whether for streamed video, interactive media or online gaming.
+For this broad class of applications an average delay metric or median delay metric is a distraction---waiting for the median delay before play-out would discard half the packets.
 To characterize the delay experienced by an application it would be more useful to quote the delay of a high percentile of packets.
 But which percentile?
 The 99th?
 The 99.99th?
 The 98th?
 The answer is application- and implementation-dependent, because it depends on how much discard can effectively be concealed in the tradeoff with delay (1%, 0.01% or 2% in the above examples, assuming no other losses).
 Nonetheless, it would be useful to settle on a single industry-wide percentile to characterize delay, even if it isn't perfect in every case.

 This brief discussion paper aims to start a debate on whether a percentile is the best single delay metric and, if so, which percentile the industry should converge on.